 All response actions are implemented under Operations.
-This includes staff performing first aid, crisis intervention, search and rescue, site security, damage assessment, evacuations, and the release of students.
+This includes staff performing first aid, crisis intervention, search and rescue, site security, damage assessment, adaptations for students/staff with disabilities, evacuations, and the release of students.

 In the organizational structure described on the preceding page, the Operations Chief supervises five teams: First Aid and Student Health, Student Evacuation Transportation, Critical Incident Stress Response, Parent Coordination and Reunification and Student Accountability.